goni-schindler/Movie-Sphere/readme.md

 #### hard-coded strings
 along the project, I've left some hard-coded strings.
 Obviously, this is a very bad practice, especially in multilingual projects.
-I wanted to focus on the Compose part and data flow instead of Context management.
+I wanted to focus on the Compose and data flow parts instead of Context management.

 #### Gradle Hell
-the reason I didn't fully test and added more complex features is because I encountered a version synchronization nightmare that took me a full day to resolve before I even started writing the project itself.
+The reason I didn't fully test and add more complex features is that I encountered a version synchronization nightmare that took me a full day to resolve before I even started writing the project itself. part of the job...
+I guess...
 (apparently, some Hilt versions support kapt only and not ksp)

 # Thank you so much for the opportunity and your time,